 1. Thinning of the Endometrium

 Clomid can result in a thin uterine lining, because of its anti-oestrogenic property.
 During a menstrual cycle, oestrogen causes the thickening of the endometrium.
-But in case of induced ovulation, clomid hinders the complete thickening process of the uterine lining
+But in case of induced ovulation, clomid hinders the complete thickening process of the uterine lining which can decrease the chances of conception.

 2. Less Cervical Mucus